-Most of the Opteka monopod reviews written by consumers have been quite positive.
-The most reviewed Opteka monopod was the Opteka MP100.
+Most feedback on camera monopods, including Opteka monopod reviews written by photographers have been quite positive.
+Read on to find out more about the most reviewed Opteka monopod of all of them, the Opteka MP100.

 It's maximum height is 67 inches which is tall enough for most people to shoot at eye-level while standing upright.
 It is rated to hold a little over 30 lbs.
 It's legs are constructed with black anodized high-strength aluminum.